928-636-1955

 Q. What is a heat rod?

-A. Propane fridges use absorption technology for cooling.
+A. An off-grid propane fridge uses absorption technology for cooling.
 This technology requires heat to boil the liquid chemicals inside the sealed system.
-To take place of the LPG flame, the heat rod produces the required heat by using electricity.
-The heat rod has a very high wattage use, up to 350 watts.
-It is not solar-friendly, although it may be used on a solar system or with a generator.
+If your 2-way or 3-way propane fridge includes an electrical option, the heat rod produces the required heat by using electricity instead of propane.
+The heat rod uses a lot of power, up to 350 watts.
+It is not solar-friendly and shortens the life of the cooling unit.
+We do not recommend or sell units that include an electrical option.

 Q. Can I lay the propane refrigerator down to transport it?